HomeBeach Volleyball Skill Levels

 AA

-Individuals participating in amateur tournaments, achieving high placements, or competing in national tour tournaments with ambitions of regularly qualifying for the main draw.
+Individuals participating in amateur tournaments, achieving top placements, or competing in national tour tournaments with ambitions of regularly qualifying for the main draw.

-• Setting: I consistently set with using bump or very precisely handset, capable of accurately setting the ball even from a poor reception by my partner.
+• Setting: I consistently and precisely bumset or handset; I am capable of accurately setting the ball even from a poor reception by my partner.
 I intuitively understand when to set the ball wider/closer/higher/lower.

 • Serving: I serve aggressively with the intention of making points or making it difficult for the opponent to receive the ball, without making mistakes too often.